leon554/CanvasKit/readme.md

 # **CanvasKit**
-CanvasKit is a light weight simple HTML Canvas wrapper which provides an simple interface to create complex graphics and dynamic scenes
+CanvasKit is a light weight HTML Canvas wrapper which provides an simple interface to create complex graphics and dynamic scenes
 ## Installation
 To use in your project run
 ```